 Locations are used to identify logical and/or physical locations where SIP Entities reside.
-In the reference configuration, location aapt is configured.
+In the reference configuration, location optus is configured.

 - 1. Select Locations from the left navigational menu.
-Click New.
-In the General section (not shown), enter the following values and use default values for remaining fields. - Name: Enter a descriptive name for the Location (e.g., aapt). - Notes: Add a brief description. - 2.
+Click New (not shown).
+In the General section, enter the following values and use default values for remaining fields. - Name: Enter a descriptive name for the Location (e.g., optus). - Notes: Add a brief description. - 2.
 Click Commit to save.